-Markus Reinhardt (NOMIS Foundation), NOMIS Grant for Profs.
-Giorgios Katsaros and Johannes Fink: “A reason for our commitment is the excellent scientific environment IST Austria offers to basic researchers.”
+Markus Reinhardt (NOMIS Foundation), NOMIS Grant for Professors Giorgios Katsaros and Johannes Fink: “A reason for our commitment is the excellent scientific environment IST Austria offers to basic researchers.”

 The NOMIS Foundation supports the “Hybrid Semiconductor – Superconductor Quantum Devices” research project since Fall 2017.
 The project aims at developing novel types of hybrid devices consisting of a combination of semi- and superconductor elements, which may have the potential to serve as building blocks for future quantum computers.
 Learn more about this research project.

-Gaia Novarino is a Professor for Neuroscience at the IST Austria and expert in the genetic and molecular mechanisms which underlie Autism Spectrum Disorders.
-Scientists understand the causes and development auf Autism more and more.
+Gaia Novarino is a Professor for Neuroscience at the ISTA and expert in the genetic and molecular mechanisms which underlie Autism Spectrum Disorders.
+Scientists understand the causes and development of Autism more and more.
 Genetic mutations appear to play a key role in the process.
 Learn more about Gaia Novarino’s research.

 Carl-Philipp Heisenberg: “World class research requires cutting-edge technology.
 The Bertalanffy Foundation Building offers a state-of-the-art infrastructure that allows us scientists to follow our research interests, work interdisciplinary and conduct excellent basic research.”